bnovak1/correlated_timeseries_confidence_intervals/README.md

 * -nb NBOOTSTRAP, --nbootstrap NBOOTSTRAP
   * Number of bootstrap samples.
 Default is 100.
 * -np NPROCS, --nprocs NPROCS
   * Number of processors to use for calculation.
-Default is the all available.
+Default is all available.

 ### Example